Jai Rowe: Career

 Jai made his League Two debut for Scunthorpe United on 3 March 2020 in an away fixture against Swindon Town.
 Jai started the game, but was substituted on the 73rd minute for Yasin Ben El-Mhanni.
 Following relegation to the National League at the end of the 2021–22 season, Rowe signed a new two-year contract.
+On 23 March 2023, he left Scunthorpe United by mutual consent.

+Following his departure from Scunthorpe United, Rowe signed for Aldershot Town on a short-term deal until the end of the season.
+He was released at the end of this deal.

+On 6 October 2023, he signed for National League North club Boston United.

+On 7 June 2025, Rowe joined Scottish Championship club Raith Rovers on a two-year deal.